Wonkglorg/Minecraft-UtilityLib/README.md

 ## <a name="overview"></a>Overview

 * Config
-    * Supports generation and manipulation of configs written in YML or JSON format.
+    * Generation and manipulation of configs written in YML or JSON format.

 * Message components
-    * Convert strings formatted into the new adventure API components, using either hex values or Minecraft-supported colors.
+    * Convert strings to the new adventure API components, using either hex values or Minecraft-supported colors.
     * Methods to create gradients between any amount of colors on a given string
     * Getting a color between any amount of colors based on a value entered.
 For example used for damage numbers that